 From 2035 on, the split between synthetic fuel, hydrogen and electricity is not yet fully defined and depends on the availability of fuel systems.
 Passenger busses, for example, could thus be either electric or hydrogen when the current fleet replacement takes place from 2030 on.
+Remaining diesel vehicles are planned to use biodiesel.

-D. Copy of the Airport Carbon Accreditation Certificate
+D. Airport Carbon Accreditation Certificate